PostHog/posthog.com/contents/blog/0-to-hero.md

 > ANOTHER LESSON HERE...
 NOT SURE WHAT
 ## How we got to 100,000 users

 ... and we kept going.
-The principles of how we grow are the same - word of mouth and content marketing, but the business has scaled up.
+The principles of how we grow are the same - word-of-mouth and content marketing, but the business has scaled up.

 We added more engineers.
-We wanted to build more and more products, and we wanted to stay on top of refactoring, bugs and performance.
+We wanted to build more and more products, and we wanted to stay on top of refactoring, bugs, and performance.
 It's around 70% of our team.
-We think it's important we keep this percentage very high so we never stop adding more products in.
+We think it's important we keep this percentage very high so we never stop adding more products.

 We sprinkled some excellent people (often engineers) into marketing.
-We wanted to keep on top of the changelog, to create lots of tutorials and better documentation, to be easier to find for people searching for us online, and to write about what we were learning as a business so other engineers could learn more about everything outside of engineering (getting users, early sales, finance, raising money, customer support, marketing, design and so on).
+We wanted to keep on top of the changelog, to create lots of tutorials and better documentation, to be easier to find for people searching for us online, and to write about what we were learning as a business so other engineers could learn more about everything outside of engineering.
+From getting users and early sales, to finance, raising money, customer support, marketing, design and so on.

-We worked really hard on our website too.
-We built something world class and we're now known for this.
+We worked really hard on our website, too.
+We built something world-class and we're now known for this.
 It's a core part of our brand.
 We just do most pages better than the vast majority of people on the internet by being totally transparent.
 Design here has an _increasing_ return on investment once you're above average.
-This is becoming the home for our community of product engineers - something we believe will one day be much larger than our in app users.
+This is becoming the home for our community of product engineers - something we believe will one day be much larger than our in-app users.

 I fundraised so we could afford all of the above, but eventually we flipped to running near profitably and hiring more organically when we saw our revenue growing.
 This means we're not subject to the incentives of an external investor - so we can always ensure we ship more products.
-I think we could have entirely skipped fundraising or could have only done a seed round - I'd play this differently in future, but that's easy to say with hindsight.
+I think we could have entirely skipped fundraising or could have only done a seed round.
+I'd play this differently in future, but that's easy to say with hindsight.

-We hired a couple of folk into ops - a recruiter, an ops lead, an exec assistant and a VP Ops (who also leads sales and marketing, that's a topic for another day).
+We hired a couple of folk into ops - a recruiter, an ops lead, an exec assistant, and a VP ops (who also leads sales and marketing, that's a topic for another day).
 We wanted to make sure we could hire and retain excellent people.
 Kendal, PostHog's exec assistant, helps me focus my time on what would help the business the most as I get pulled around quite a bit.

 We scaled support, but not really by hiring.
-In fact, we got to 100,000 sign ups, with 10s of thousands of Weekly Active Users _before_ we added _anyone_ exclusively focused on support.
+In fact, we got to 100,000 sign ups, with tens of thousands of weekly active users _before_ we added _anyone_ exclusively focused on support.
 The process evolved like this:

-* My cofounder did all support (my job was getting users)
+* My cofounder did all support.
+My job was getting users.
-* Our engineers would all do support whenever they felt like it
+* Our engineers would all do support whenever they felt like it.
-* Our engineers would rotate who did support
+* Our engineers would rotate who did support.
-* Our engineers would rotate who did support on their products
+* Our engineers would rotate who did support on their products.
-* We hired a support engineer to answer and triage tickets for our mature products
+* We hired a support engineer to answer and triage tickets for our mature products.
-* Recently we've started having a paid support product for faster response times, that is selling a lot - we think we can use the revenue from this to pay for more support engineers to service our free users better too
+* Recently we've started having a paid support product for faster response times, that is selling a lot.
+We think we can use the revenue from this to pay for more support engineers to service our free users better, too.

-It started feeling obvious we should have a small growth engineering team too.
-We had to build a billing system that could cope with a different pricing scheme for every product, credits and much more - my cofounder, as CTO, wound up picking up all these tasks (ie what no one else really owned) until it became too much.
-Plus we wanted to iterate our pricing over time, own and run experiments around our activation, and quite a bit more .
+It started feeling obvious we should have a small growth engineering team, too.
+We had to build a billing system that could cope with a different pricing scheme for every product, credits and much more - my cofounder, as CTO, wound up picking up all these tasks (i.e. what no one else really owned) until it became too much.
+We also wanted to iterate our pricing over time, own and run experiments around our activation, and quite a bit more .

 ## and there were are

 There's a reason each step gets easier and easier - if you build something people want, the rest is _relatively_ obvious.
 The problems get far more constrained.
 No more existential crises!

-If you take one thing from reading this - for PostHog there was no growth hacking magic _other_ than building a good product, and tailoring the _entire_ experience of the company (not just your software) towards our end users.
+If you take one thing from reading this - for PostHog there was no growth-hacking magic _other_ than building a good product, and tailoring the _entire_ experience of the company (not just your software) towards our end users.
 If you do those things well, anything else is much more likely to work anyway.